 *Also see the California Attorney General's guidance on SOPIPA here

 Contextual targeting (also referred to as contextually relevant advertising) is defined by DAA as advertisements that are delivered “based on the content of a Web page, a search query, or a user’s contemporaneous behavior on the website.”
 NAI expands a bit further explaining, “the ad selected depends upon the content of the page on which it is served, or ‘first party’ marketing in which ads are customized or products are suggested based on the content of the page or users’ activity on the page (including the content they view or the searches they perform).”

 The FTC echoes this in policy statements and in comments surrounding COPPA.
 There, the FTC notes that contextual targeting, “is more transparent and presents fewer privacy concerns as compared to the aggregation and use of data across sites and over time for marketing purposes.”
 Contextual targeting is permitted under COPPA.

 Cookies and similar technologies

 Cookies may be placed in your browser by third-party advertising companies when you view content off of our site (such as an embedded YouTube video) to help deliver the ads you see online.
 These “third-party cookies” may be used to “remember” parts of your online activities in order to deliver ads tailored to your interests.
 For example, if you read an article online about running, a cookie may be used to note your interest in running.
 As you continue to surf the web, you may see coupons to save money on running shoes.
-We do not allow any third parties to place cookies on our site for advertising purposes in any areas where a student is logged into his or her account.
+We do not allow any third parties to place cookies on our site for advertising purposes in any areas where a student or child using our service at home is logged into his or her account.